Kazakhization: History

-The legacy of the Soviet era has significantly shaped the ethnic landscape of Kazakhstan, particularly through the process of Kazakhization.
+The legacy of the Soviet era has significantly shaped the ethnic landscape of Kazakhstan, particularly through the process of Russification.
 Following the collapse of the Soviet Union in 1991, the identity in Kazakhstan has been primarily divided along ethnic lines, notably between ethnic Kazakhs and Russians, which reflects the historical narrative and policies of the Soviet regime.
 The Soviet era witnessed a drastic decline in the number of ethnic Kazakhs inhabiting their traditional territories during the 1920s and 1930s, which has left a lasting impact on the demographics and cultural perceptions within the country.

 The aim of Kazakhization has been partly to restore the Kazakh language's status, which had been diminished during Soviet rule.
 This effort has included the promotion of Kazakh as the primary language of instruction in educational institutions, which reflects a deliberate action to reassert Kazakh identity and heritage.

 Kazakhstan's language policy balances Kazakhization with interethnic harmony by promoting both Kazakh and Russian.